-The Company tries to ensure that there is sufficient capital in order to meet short-term business requirements, after taking into account the Company's cash balances and available liquidity on the Company's \$8 million operating line of credit.
-As at September 30, 2020 the Company had a cash balance of \$27.9 million and \$7.1 million available on its operating line of credit.
+The Company manages liquidity to ensure that there is sufficient capital in order to meet short-term business requirements, after taking into account the Company's cash balance and available liquidity on the Company's operating line of credit.
 The Company's cash is invested in bank accounts at major financial institutions in Canada and the United States and is available on demand.
-The Company may continue to rely on additional financings to further its operations and meet its capital requirements.
+The Company's primary bank account denominated in US dollars is linked to its Line of Credit such that funds deposited to the bank account reduce the outstanding balance on the Line of Credit.
+As at December 31, 2020 the Company had a cash balance of \$20,917,422 and its Line of Credit remained undrawn.